-The Subject Property is comprised of two development blocks (Block 28 and Block 29) separated by a landscaped pedestrian connection through the heritage designated grand allée between Deschâtelets Avenue and the forecourt park.
+The Subject Property is comprised of two development blocks on an approved Plan of Subdivision (Block 28 and Block 29, Plan 4M-1596).
+Blocks 28 and 29 are separated by a landscaped pedestrian connection through the heritage designated grand allée between Deschâtelets Avenue and the forecourt park.
 It is proposed to construct a total of 18 semi-detached dwellings and 12 townhouse dwellings on the Subject Property.
+Blocks 28 and 29 are the final parcels of land that remain to be developed as part of Greystone Village community.

 A minor rezoning application is required to provide relief from zoning provisions on the Subject Property for the following: